MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/diffalg.rst

 Approximation
 -------------

-As already mentioned, TPSAs do not perform approximations for orders :math:`0\,..n` and the Taylor's theorem gives an explicit form of the remainder for the truncation error of higher orders, while all derivatives are computed using AD.
+As already said, TPSAs do not perform approximations for orders :math:`0\,..n` and the Taylor's theorem gives an explicit form of the remainder for the truncation error of higher orders, while all derivatives are computed using AD.
 AD relies on the fact that any computer program can execute a sequence of elementary arithmetic operations and functions, and apply the chain rule to them repeatedly to automatically compute the derivatives to machine precision.

 So when TPSAs introduce appromixation errors?
-When they are used as *interpolation functions* to approximate by substitution or perturbation, values at positions :math:`a+h` away from their initial evaluation point :math:`a`:
+When they are used as *interpolation functions* to approximate by substitution or perturbation, values at positions :math:`a+h` away from their initial point :math:`a`:

 .. math::
    T_f^n(x+h;a) = \sum_{k=0}^{n} \frac{f_{a}^{(k)}}{k!} (x-a+h)^k